nstielau/connect-status/README.md

 Connect-Status is a middleware layer for Connect that provides status information, like average requests-per-second, and detailed request duration information.

+## Disclaimer:

+This is not used in production.
+I'll let you know when it is.

 ## Features

 Track a few key status metrics: